DocuWare/Intellix/doc/windows-setup.md

 Restart-Computer
 ```

+If a reboot was required, you must run the installation script one more time.
+Only then the Docker installation finishes.

-After the reboot you can test if the Docker environment and docker-compose are installed correctly:
+Then you can test if the Docker environment and docker-compose are installed correctly:

 ```cmd
 docker run --rm --name helloworld hello-world:nanoserver